-To be eligible for an Associate of Applied Science degree in Radiologic Technology, the student must:
+To be eligible for an Associate of Applied Science degree in Radiologic Technology, or Limited Medical Radiologic Technologist certificate the student must:

-- Complete all course and program requirements for the degree being conferred with a minimum grade of "C" in all courses. - · Be clear of all holds and financial obligations to COM.
+- Complete all course and program requirements for the degree being conferred with a minimum grade of "C" in all courses. - Be clear of all holds and financial obligations to COM.